hothooper7/Stock_Market_Analysis/README.md

     2. Which sectors of the stock market were affected the least during the downturns?
     3. Can we build a model that predicts future stock prices?

- The two timeframes that will be analyzed are January 1st, 2020 - March 31st, 2021 and February 1st, 2021 to present day.
+ The two timeframes that will be analyzed are January 1st, 2020 - March 31st, 2021 and April 1st, 2021 to present day.
 Click [here](https://datastudio.google.com/u/0/reporting/3839631d-25c2-4c34-ae4e-b9892ab8318c/page/ZaJyC) to view our project dashboard and final results.

 ## Reason for selecting this topic